Sholtee/libjson/README.md

 begin
     Reader := GetObject(IJsonReader, CtorParams) as IJsonReader;

-    RetVal := Reader.ParseValue('{str: "val", int: 3, obj: {field: "dummy"}}');
+	// Under the hood RetVal is an expando object wrapped into IDispatch RetVal := Reader.ParseValue('{str: "val", int: 3, obj: {field: "dummy"}}');

-    // Property names are case insensitives so RetVal.Str would be the same DebugMsg(RetVal.str); // will print "val"
+    // Accessing property names is case insensitive so RetVal.Str would be the same DebugMsg(RetVal.str); // will print "val"
     DebugMsg(RetVal.int); // will print "3"
     DebugMsg(RetVal.obj.field); // will print "dummy"